Policy Directory by Glossary Terms

 Any original investigation not having a specific commercial objective for the advancement of scientific knowledge (see IRS Rev. Proc.
 2007-47).

 Property given to the University as the beneficiary of a will, revocable living trust, other testamentary instrument, or other non-probate assets such as a retirement plan, life insurance policy, or financial account.

-A department, division, school, or other unit that has been authorized to extend credit for the sale of goods and services, or that is responsible for the collection of accounts receivable.
+A school/department/unit that has been authorized to establish an accounts receivable or that is responsible for the collection of accounts receivable.

 A COA issued in conjunction with the University’s Exemption that permits UAS Operation within certain airspace limits as set forth in the document.

 Policy established by the Rector and Visitors of the University as provided in the Code of Virginia (Va.
 Code Ann.
 Sections 23-9.2:3) and Section 2.4 of the Manual of the Board of Visitors.

 A one-time payment that is not a part of the employee’s base pay.